vedant2737/-A-trail-of-blood/README.md

 - WinPage after passing all four stages without losing
 - User analytics stored in Firebase database
 - User dashboard to track user progress and analytics
+- Responsive design that can run on any device

 # Requirements